ashratigan/ashratigan.github.io/README.md

 ## Overview

-This is the repo for my personal website!
-This is a work in progress, and I hope to have it up and running soon.
+This is the repository for my personal website!
+This is a work in progress, and I  will be updating it with new projects.
+Check it out and let's get in touch!

 ## Technologies Used

-HTML, CSS, JavaScript
+HTML, CSS, Bootstrap